 Maeve Dermody (Vera Claythorne), Aidan Turner (Philip Lombard), Burn Gorman (Detective-Sergeant William Blore), Charles Dance (Judge Lawrence Wargrave), Toby Stephens (Dr Edward Armstrong), Noah Taylor (Thomas Rogers), Miranda Richardson (Emily Brent), Sam Neill (General John MacArthur), Anna Maxwell Martin (Ethel Rogers), Douglas Booth (Anthony Marston), Rob Heaps (Hugo), Paul Chahidi (Isaac Morris), Tom Clegg (James Stephen Landor)

 1939.
 Six people receive invitations from the mysterious U.N.
 Owen and his wife to join them on Soldier Island.
-Arriving, they find a large house but only two servants.
+Arriving, they find a large house but only two servants present.
 Nobody has met or knows who U.N.
 Owen is.
 It is discovered that all of them have been brought there on different pretexts from the belief that they had come to take up a job to that they were to meet an old friend.
 As they sit down to dinner, a gramophone record plays, announcing that each of them is guilty of murder.
-They all deny this but as cracks appear, it becomes apparent that the accusation is true.
+They all deny this but as cracks appear, it becomes apparent that there is truth to the accusation.
 The members of the group then start to be killed.
 With each murder, one of the ten soldier statuettes on the dinner table disappears.
 As they try to work out who is responsible, they realise that U.N.
 Owen (a homonym for ‘unknown’) is one of the group and is determined to punish them for their crimes.

 And Then There Were None was originally published under the title Ten Little Niggers (1939), a title taken from a children’s rhyme.
-This was promptly changed to And Then There Were None in the US printing, while subsequent reprintings have substituted the more acceptable Ten Little Indians.
-This purportedly has been the best-selling of all of Christie’s books.
+This was promptly changed to And Then There Were None in the US printing, while subsequent reprintings have substituted the more acceptable Ten Little Indians (although even that has fallen out of favour nowadays).
+This was purportedly the top selling of all of Christie’s books.
 Christie also wrote a stage adaptation Ten Little Niggers (1943).
-The story has been adapted to the screen a number of times before with And Then There Were None/Ten Little Indians (1945), Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987) and Ten Little Indians (1989).
+The story has been adapted to the screen a number of times before with And Then There Were None (1945), Ten Little Indians (1965), the all-star And Then There Were None (1974), a Russian version Ten Little Indians (1987) and Ten Little Indians (1989) and subsequently the French mini-series They Were Ten (2020).
+There was even a Bollywood version Gumnaam (1965).
 Hideo Nakata’s Incite Mill (2010) was also made as a homage, while Mario Bava drew on the basic plot for his giallo film Twitch of the Death Nerve (1971), which was a prototypical influence on the slasher film.

 The other more subtle change comes in expanding the story to a mini-series in three one-hour parts.
 The original is essentially a chamber drama where everything happens inside the house – most film versions start with the dramatis personae arriving at the house and end with all of the guilty parties dead – making it a natural for adaptation as a play.
 In other words, what we essentially have is Big Brother (2000– ) but with dead bodies.
 By contrast, this tries to expand on the basics and open the story out.
 We get flashbacks to the crimes that most of the characters are guilty of – and often in some depth.
 Perhaps one of the more controversial aspects is the attempt to add an element of sexual tension between Maeve Dermody and the dashingly handsome Aidan Turner – even a bedroom encounter between the two of them – although you have the sneaking suspicion that this is something that Agatha Christie would have disapproved of.